 - Give the first dose at bedtime after your child gets into bed.

-- Have your child stay in bed after taking doses.
+- Have your child lie down right away and stay in bed after taking doses.

 - Space doses by at least 2.5 to 4 hours.